GaloisInc/HARDENS/README.md

         appendix chapters.

 In order to fulfill (1) above, the final report must be both:

- 1. [X] a polished, high-quality, hyperlinked HTML webpage, or set of webpages that compile into a single webpage, that contains the entire report, includes its technical appendices, and
+ 1. [X] a polished, high-quality, hyperlinked HTML web page, or set of web pages that compile into a single web page, that contains the entire report, includes its technical appendices, and
  2. [X] a polished, high-quality, hyperlinked PDF document that can be printed on paper and, in that form, it just as easy to read